Types of In-Home Caregiver Services

 Why do people need in-home care?
-Perhaps an elderly loved one needs help doing chores around the house or running errands, or maybe a degenerative disease like ALS or dementia has made it difficult for them to complete daily activities such as grooming and meal preparation.
+Perhaps an elderly loved one needs help doing chores around the house or running errands, or maybe a degenerative disease like ALS or dementia has made it difficult for them to complete daily activities.
 While we all hope to stay healthy, happy, and independent, sometimes life has other plans.
-Injuries and surgeries can occur in any age group, leaving those affected disabled or on bedrest and in need of home care for months or even a lifetime.
+Injuries and surgeries can occur in any age group, leaving those affected disabled or on bedrest and in need of home care for months or a lifetime.

 Our clients have many different reasons for requiring care, and so we strive to provide services tailored to their individual needs and circumstances.
 When you trust the highly qualified team at Homewatch CareGivers, you can rest easy knowing that you or your loved one is receiving the very best in enriching, engaging, and empowering in-home care.

 We deliver in-home care services such as:

 - Elder Care: We can help you or your loved one continue to live safely and independently by offering true companions to curb feelings of loneliness and isolation.
 Our caregivers are available to run routine errands, complete light housekeeping chores, and lend a helping hand in daily tasks.

 - Dementia Care: Dementia not only affects a person’s ability to remember experiences or people, but also how to complete simple tasks.
 Our specially trained memory care experts will develop a unique plan that can be modified as the disease progresses or skills change.

 - Care for Chronic Conditions: Managed or treatable conditions like diabetes, cancer, or degenerative disorders—for example, ALS, Parkinson’s disease, arthritis, or multiple sclerosis—can make even simple activities difficult.
 Our caregivers will help your loved one retain as much independence as possible as they receive aid in daily tasks and customize care plans to change with the needs of our clients.